Day to day, year to year, news remains pretty much the same:

-But most news doesn’t make the 10 o’clock scoop because it isn’t about the big world—it’s about our small world; news about us and those close to us.
+But most news doesn’t make headline copy because it isn’t about the big world—it’s about our small world, about us and those close to us.

-Some of the things going on in our little world are so routine we shuffle through them without giving them a thought.
+Some of the things going on in our little world are so routine we slog through them without giving them a second thought.

 Others are so jarring they make our teeth rattle: rejection, depression, failure, disappointment, loneliness, fear.

 War?
-Yes, in our own private world we’re at war, if only with ourselves: “What I do is not the good I want to do; no, the evil I do not want to do—this I keep on doing” (Rom.
-7:19).
+Yes, in our own private world, we’re at war, if only with ourselves: “What I do is not the good I want to do; no, the evil I do not want to do—this I keep on doing” (Romans 7:19).
 And we scribble in the margin, “That’s me.”

 Hunger?
 Yes, we experience that too.

-In the big world, thousands of Third World children with tear-streaked cheeks, bloated bellies, and arms and legs like sticks starve to death every day.
+In the big world, thousands of economically deprived children with tear-streaked cheeks, bloated bellies, and arms and legs like sticks starve to death every day.

-That kind of hunger is unknown to us, but emotional hunger gnaws at us—the hunger to be wanted, to be understood, to be loved, to be at peace.
+That kind of hunger is unknown to most of us, but emotional hunger gnaws at us—the hunger to be wanted, to be understood, to be loved, to be at peace.

 Poverty?
 Yes, we know the pinch of poverty.

-In our little world we know next to nothing about economic poverty, but at times we feel the ache of inner famine.
-Like King David, who had a boatload of money but admitted to being “poor and helpless,” our material prosperity doesn’t vaccinate us against the deadly infection of spiritual bankruptcy.
+In our little world, we know next to nothing about economic poverty, but at times we feel the ache of inner famine.
+Like King David, who had a boatload of money but admitted to being “poor and helpless,” our material prosperity doesn’t vaccinate us against the deadly virus of spiritual bankruptcy.

-Our little world is not just about us; it’s also about those close to us—folks that are fighting their private wars, their secret hungers, their inner poverty.
+Our little world is not just about us; it’s also about those close to us—folks who are fighting their private wars, their secret hungers, their inner poverty.

-When Jesus said, “Love your neighbor as yourself,” he wasn’t tossing out a cliché to slap on the refrigerator door; he was telling us to feel the hurts of those who live shoulder-to-shoulder with us—those we work with, worship with, live with.
+When Jesus said, “Love your neighbor as yourself,” he wasn’t tossing out a cliché to slap on the refrigerator door; he was telling us to feel the hurts of those who live shoulder-to-shoulder with us—those we live with, work with, worship with.